strimzi/strimzi-kafka-oauth/README.md

 ###### Custom claim checking

-You may want to limit the ability to authenticate to your Kafka broker beyond the available common token claims.
+You may want to place additional constraints on who can authenticate to your Kafka broker based on the content of JWT access token.
-There is another mechanism available that allows the use of JSONPath filter query which is matched against the JWT token or the introspection endpoint response, and if the match fails, the authentication with the token is denied.
+There is a mechanism available that allows the use of JSONPath filter query which is the JWT access token or the introspection endpoint response is matched against.
+If the match fails, the authentication is denied.

 - `oauth.custom.claim.check` (e.g.: "'kafka-user' in @.roles")